Upper Marlboro in Prince George's County, Maryland — The American Northeast (Mid-Atlantic)

 Erected 2013 by the National Society United Daughters of 1812.

 Location.
 38° 49.064′ N, 76° 45.131′ W. Marker is in Upper Marlboro, Maryland, in Prince George's County.
-Marker can be reached from the intersection of Oden Bowie Drive and Elm Street.
+It can be reached from the intersection of Oden Bowie Drive and Elm Street.
 The marker is on the southwest pillar of Dr. Beanes Tomb on the hill above the corner of Oden Bowie Drive and Elm Street.
 Touch for map.
 Marker is in this post office area: Upper Marlboro MD 20772, United States of America.
 Touch for directions.

-Photographed By Allen C. Browne, October 16, 2013
+Photographed by Allen C. Browne, October 16, 2013

 8. DAR Plaque